SiteSaviors/forever-in-color/docs/style-registry.md

 - Feature flags default to `isEnabled: true`, `rolloutPercentage: 100`.
 Adjust as needed.
 - Asset validation is enforced unless explicitly disabled (e.g., for placeholders).
 Supply assets whenever possible.
+- Thumbnails ship as JPEG + WebP + AVIF; keep all three variants in `public/art-style-thumbnails/` (use `npm run thumbnails:generate` to regenerate after updates).
 - Edge functions now fail fast if a style name/slug is unknown or lacks a numeric ID, preventing silent prompt fallbacks.

 Keep this document updated as the registry evolves.